noah-severyn/SC4Cleanitol/User Manual.md

 ![Application Screenshot](/SC4CleanitolWPF/images/concise.png)

-This new version is designed to be backwards compatible with old Cleanitol scripts, but neverthless includes numerous improvements including:
+This new version is designed to be backwards compatible with old Cleanitol scripts, but nevertheless includes numerous improvements including:
 1. Ability to specify TGIs in addition to file names as a dependency.
 One of the drawbacks of using filenames is if a user renames a file or datpacks their plugins folder the Cleanitol script will report a missing dependency even if that asset might *actually* be there.
 1. Ability to specify conditional dependencies - i.e. only report `item A` as a dependency if `item B` is present.
 This is very useful for mods which may allow the user to choose certain components to install.
 This way the user will not be prompted for a missing dependency for a component they did not install.
 1. Multilingual support.
 The previous version of this program was available only in English.
 1. Cross platform compatibility.
-The previous version of this program was available to Windows users ony.
+The previous version of this program was available to Windows users only.
 WIP - to come later.

 # Installation Instructions
 ...